MBA Interviews: What to Expect, How to Prepare, and How to Stand Out (2025)

 • Why did you choose to apply to this program? / Why this school?

-• How does this program fit into your career goals?
+• How does this program fit into your career aspirations?

 • If shifting careers: